apptainer/apptainer-userdocs/apptainer_and_docker.rst

 Running action commands on public images from Docker Hub
 --------------------------------------------------------

-``godlovedc/lolcow`` is a whimsical example of a publicly accessible image hosted via `Docker Hub <https://hub.docker.com/>`_. apptainer can execute this image as follows:
+``godlovedc/lolcow`` is a whimsical example of a publicly accessible image hosted via `Docker Hub <https://hub.docker.com/>`_.
+Apptainer can execute this image as follows:

 .. code-block:: none